sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Service Worker's URI.

-Given a ServiceWorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either an origin, or the empty string):
+Given a ServiceWorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a triple origin, or a globally unique identifier):

 1. Return `worker`'s origin.